RyanScottLewis/zcg/README.md

 ## Usage

-Place your configuration files into their respective directories under the `source/` directory:
+Place your ZSH configuration files into their respective directories under the `source/` directory:

 ```
 PROJECT_NAME/